Ukraine's comedian-turned-president makes North American debut in Toronto

 Canada has supplied Ukraine with $785 million worth of military, legal, financial, development and political assistance since 2014 when President Vladimir Putin tried to bring the country back into Russia's sphere of influence just as Ukraine was poised to deepen its integration with the European Union.

-Trudeau's office has said he and Zelenskiy will discuss Ukraine's reform efforts and its path toward integration with Europe.

-Canadian is also home to 1.3 million people of Ukrainian descent, which makes it one of the country's most influential diaspora communities, which has big domestic political implications with the October federal election looming.
+Canadian is also home to 1.3 million people of Ukrainian descent.
+That makes them one of the country's most influential diaspora communities, which has big domestic political implications with the October federal election looming.

 The Conservative opposition said Tuesday that the Liberal government isn't doing enough to show its support for Ukraine.
 Erin O'Toole and James Bezan, the party's critics for foreign affairs and defence, called on the government to send Canadian troops to lead an international peacekeeping mission along the Ukraine-Russia border.